RenanFlorencio/Assembly-Language/README.md

 ## ALE Simulator

 The ALE Simulator provides a bunch of peripherals that can be used to test RISC-V code.
-All of them are descibred in this [document](https://docs.google.com/document/d/1AE_ESrJnxzMO_WpN2yoZTyB5fGPl8wrpAzT7bij1QJk/edit#heading=h.t9snrrka8gu7).
+All of them are described in this [document](https://docs.google.com/document/d/1AE_ESrJnxzMO_WpN2yoZTyB5fGPl8wrpAzT7bij1QJk/edit#heading=h.t9snrrka8gu7).

 ## Additional Information